Rikava Manor

 Rikava Manor is a manor in Rikava Parish, Rēzekne Municipality in the historical region of Latgale, in Latvia.
 The complex includes a castle, park and three other buildings.

 History

-Rikava estate was property of Janovski noble family.
-In the second half of the 18th century Mihals von Rick bought estate.
+Rikava estate was the property of the Janovski noble family.
+In the second half of the 18th century Mihals von Rick bought the estate.
 The red brick manor house in Neo Gothic style was built from 1870 to 1875.